Adversarial Flow Models: Method

 \subsection{Single-step Adversarial Flow Models}

-The GAN objective above only enforces $G(z)$ to match the data distribution.
-However, there are infinite transport plans from $z$ to $x$, and the model is free to learn any arbitrary one.
-Our proposed adversarial flow models learn a deterministic transport plan, which is the same transport plan as flow-matching models with the linear interpolation function.
-This allows for the existence of a single solution, prevents generator drifting, and stabilizes training.
+The GAN objective above only enforces that $G(z)$ matches the data distribution.
+However, there are many valid transport maps from $z$ to $x$, and the model is free to learn any one of them.
+Our proposed adversarial flow models instead learn a deterministic optimal transport map.
+This prevents generator drift and stabilizes training.

-In flow matching, the ground-truth probability flow exists prior to model training and is deterministically defined by the data distribution, the prior distribution, the interpolation function, and the loss objective.
-It is known that when linear interpolation and the squared distance loss are used, this combination establishes a transport plan that minimizes the \textbf{squared Wasserstein-2 ($\mathbf{W_2^2}$)} distance between the prior and data distributions~\citep{lipman2022flow}.